khpcoding/Prometheus-Learning/Doc/PushGateway.md

 ## How It Works

-1-Push Metrics:
+- Push Metrics:
 Jobs push their metrics to Pushgateway.
-2- Prometheus Scrapes:
+- Prometheus Scrapes:
 Prometheus scrapes the metrics from Pushgateway.
-3-Metrics Storage:
+- Metrics Storage:
 Metrics are stored in Prometheus and can be queried and visualized.